 Database Table Source¶

-Centerprise Database Source provides the functionality to retrieve data from a database table.
-It also provides change data capture functionality to perform incremental reads and supports multi-way partitioning, which partition database table into multiple chunks and reads these chunks in parallel.
+The Database Table Source object provides the functionality to retrieve data from a database table.
+It also provides change data capture functionality to perform incremental reads, and supports multi-way partitioning, which partitions a database table into multiple chunks and reads these chunks in parallel.
 This features brings about major performance benefits for database reads.
-Database source also enables you to specify a where clause and sort order to control the result set.
+The object also enables you to specify a WHERE clause and sort order to control the result set.

-- Get Database Table Source object on the dataflow designer.
+- Get a Database Table Source object on the dataflow designer.

 - Configure the Database Table Source object according to the required layout and settings.

-To get a Database Table Source from the Toolbox, go to Toolbox > Sources > Database Table Source.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+1. To get a Database Table Source from the Toolbox, go to Toolbox > Sources > Database Table Source.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 You can see that the dragged source object is empty right now.
-This is because we haven’t configured the object yet.
+This is because we have not configured the object yet.

 This is where you can configure the properties for the Database Table Source object.

-- Put in the required credentials.
+- Provide the required credentials.
 You can also use the Recently Used drop-down menu to connect to a recently connected database.

 - You will find a drop-down list next to the Data Provider.

-That is where you select the specific database provider to connect to and the following connection credentials will vary according to the provider selected.
+This is where you select the specific database provider to connect to.
+The connection credentials will vary according to the provider selected.

 - Test Connection to make sure that your database connection is successful and click Next.

-Next, you will see a Pick Source Table and Reading Options screen.
-On this screen, you will select the table from the database that you have previously connected to, and configure the table from the given options.
+3. Next, you will see a Pick Source Table and Reading Options window.
+On this window, you will select the table from the database that you previously connected to, and configure the table from the given options.

-From the Pick Table box, choose the table that you want to read the data from.
+From the Pick Table field, choose the table that you want to read the data from.

 Note: We will be using the Customers table in this case.

-Once you pick a table, an icon will show up beside the Pick Table box.
+Once you pick a table, an icon will show up beside the Pick Table field.